mattrossdev/tiny-unsplash-unofficial/README.md

 ## Setup

-### Creating the Plugin File
+### Plugin File

 To add this plugin to your TinyMCE editor, clone the repo and run `npm run build` to create the dist folder.
 On the pages you're using the plugin, add the `/dist/plugin.min.js` file.
+Alternatively, I uploaded the /dist folder so you can just copy the script from there.

 ### Initializing the Editor